aljoshb/Bike-Sharing-Rides-Prediction/README.md

 			$ jupyter notebook

-8) In your browser, open dlnd-your-first-neural-network.ipynb and follow the instructions in the notebook
+8) In your browser, open Neural-Network.ipynb and follow the instructions in the notebook